 YouTube can be more than just a distraction-filled platform teaming with cat videos and funny lip-syncing parodies, it can also grab you thousands of pounds.
 You probably didn’t know that you could earn some serious dosh as a YouTuber; for 1000 views you can earn between £1 and £5, meaning that if you get 50,000 views a month you’d be taking around £100, and that’s just per 50,000.
 Getting into YouTubing is easy; get an account and start uploading videos, although being good at it is an entirely different kettle of fish.
 Being original isn’t even all that necessary, although unique content has more value.
 Remember that some of the big YouTubers are getting over a million hits a day and taking in over a million pounds a year.

 6. Comping (competitions)

-While not for everyone, this money making method can be extremely lucrative.
+While not for everyone, this money-making method can be extremely lucrative.
 It must be a hobby to really enjoy, otherwise you’ll be disappointed too many times for it to be worth it.
-Basically you enter a lot of competitions, hoping that you will win some prizes.
+Basically, you enter a lot of competitions, hoping that you will win some prizes.
 While the rewards can be huge, you will have to get used to losing more times than you win.
 However, if you win, you could be winning big prizes.
 E.g. an all-expenses paid trip to Dubai for 2 weeks or a Ferrari.
-If you are considering giving this a go, have a look at this site to get better idea of how it works exactly and how to join the ranks of Compers; Competitions.
+If you are considering giving this a go, have a look at this site to get a better idea of how it works exactly and how to join the ranks of Compers; Competitions.